Orlando Cepeda: Personal life

 On December 3, 1960, Cepeda married Annie Pino in a ceremony that took place in a small church of San Juan.
 This was followed by a large reception at the Caribe Hilton Hotel.
 He and Pino divorced in 1973.

 After the couple separated, he met Nydia Fernandez, who was from Carolina, Puerto Rico.
 The couple married in 1975, and had two children together, Malcom and Ali.
 Cepeda also had two other sons, Orlando Cepeda Jr. and Carl Cepeda.

 A former Catholic, Cepeda began practicing Nichiren Buddhism as a member of the Buddhist association Soka Gakkai International in 1983.
 One year later, he moved to Los Angeles, renting an apartment in Burbank.
 During this timeframe, his relationship with Fernandez deteriorated.
 She eventually left the house and returned to Puerto Rico with Malcom and Ali and filed a divorce suit.
 A friend introduced Cepeda to Miriam Ortiz, whom he eventually married.
 Miriam died in 2017.

 Health issues and death

 Cepeda was hospitalized in February 2018 after a fall.
 He suffered what was called a "cardiac episode and head injury" and a stroke after falling in a parking lot at the Rancho Solano Golf Course complex in Fairfield, California.
 He was hospitalized for several months before being released.

-In 2020, Cepeda sued his daughter-in-law alleging "elder financial abuse, fraud, negligence in handling his finances after he granted her power of attorney in 2018, and infliction of emotional distress."
+In 2020, Cepeda sued his daughter-in-law (Camile/Ali’s wife) alleging "elder financial abuse, fraud, negligence in handling his finances after he granted her power of attorney in 2018, and infliction of emotional distress."
 He also denied suffering from dementia.

 Cepeda died on June 28, 2024, at the age of 86.
 He was buried next to his mother at Juncos Old Municipal Cemetery in Juncos, Puerto Rico.
 His death occurred 10 days after that of his former teammate Willie Mays.